merv1n34k/droplets-detection/README.md

 # Droplets detection

+Note: currently it is partially implemented inclusions detection, but the algorithm is inaccurate, use `detect.py` for advanced droplets/inclusions detection.

 This is a collection of python scripts and a napari plugin for detecting droplets from microscopy images.

 ## How to use
-The repo contains automated pipelines (see `scripts` directory) and napari plugin for playing with droplet-detection parameters.
+The repo contains automated pipelines (see `scripts` directory), napari plugin for playing with droplet-detection parameter, and new script for visualizing each image processing step.
 See `README` in plugin directory for more details.
 Use the latest script version *(v4)*, other versions are legacy scripts, example:

 ```bash